Dated and annotated list of the works, premieres and arrangements of the music of Conlon Nancarrow

 While the instrumental works are presented in handwritten and/or printed versions (edition), there exist three different modes of notation for the Studies for Player Piano: 1. the so-called punching score (PS), a short-hand notation designed by Nancarrow which contains all the important information like tempo-scale etc.; 2. the perforated paper- or piano-rolls (PR), in which Nancarrow punched his compositions; and 3. the final copy or score (S) which he often accomplished only years later.
 If not otherwise noted, the listed Studies exist in all three modes of notation.

 Since 1997, those materials together with other documents, which have not yet been fully investigated by researchers, as well as Nancarrow’s two Player Pianos are stored in the Paul Sacher Stiftung in Basel/Switzerland.
 Some of the scores are in the possession of J. Hocker (Bergisch-Gladbach/Germany).
-In order to save them from decay and make them accessible for research, analysis and performances, Trimpin, a German sound-artist living in Seattle (USA), between 1988 and 1992 transformed and digitalized Nancarrow’s piano rolls into MIDI-Information by using a pneumatically driven reading device.
+In order to save them from decay, the German-born, Seattle-based inventor, installation artist and instrument builder (Gerhard) Trimpin, between 1988 and 1992 scanned all of Nancarrow’s manually punched paper scores into electronic MIDI-data-files, making them accessible for research and performances on other mechanical acustical instruments as well as on any MIDI-compatible system.
 Since 1995 Wolfgang Heisig (Leisnig/Germany) reconstructed and re-punched many of the works, also to make them available for public use.

 Performances of the Studies for Player Piano in concerts originally created many problems since the instrument they were composed for no longer was in use and Nancarrow’s private Ampico Player Pianos (NPP) were only played in three concerts in Mexico-City: 1962 (Palacio de Bellas Artes), 1990 (Universidad Autónoma de México UNAM) and 1993 (Nancarrow-Hommage at the World Music Days of the ISCM).
 For several years the performances were confined to tapes which Nancarrow regarded as equivalent to those of the Player Piano (N., interview with M. Fürst-Heidtmann 1978, p.
 30).
-In 1980, Trimpin invented a transportable electromechanical device which can be placed on the keys of an ordinary piano or grand piano (TPP).
-Computer-controlled, it allows the MIDI-files of Nancarrow’s pieces to be played and warrants an exact synchronization of several similar instruments, which always was a problem performing the Studies for two Player Piano.
+In 1980, Trimpin invented a transportable electromechanical device which can be set atop the keys of an ordinary piano or grand piano (“mechanical fingers”).
+Computer-controlled, this “Aufsetzer (TPP) allows the MIDI-files of Nancarrow’s pieces to be played and warrants an exact synchronization of several similar instruments - which was always a problem performing the Studies for two Player Pianos.

 Due to the different modes of public performances of the Studies for Player Piano, the term „world premiere” (UA) is not applied to them, in contrast to the instrumental works.
 The more so, since all the Studies, originally not conceived for public concerts, had their first performance (EA) played in Nancarrow’s private studio.
 As with the instrumental works, all the documented Mexican (MEA), American (AEA) and European (EEA) first public performances of the Studies for Player Piano are listed chronologically; those in Germany (DEA) only if not identical with European ones and/or if assisted by the composer.
 Subsequent performances are also registered if the preceding ones were tapes or partial performances or if a hitherto not mentioned instrument was used.
 The further indications refer to the mode of performance, place, organizer or occasion, date and names of the performing musicians.